Certain feminist "scholars", such as law professor Catharine McKinnon, equate all sexual intercourse with rape.

 Morgan, P, 1883 Feminist Attempts to Sack Father – A Case of Unfair Dismissal, UK Social Affairs Unit cited by Thomas D., 1993, Not Guilty: The Case in Defence of Men, William Morrow and Company, USA

-Thomas D, 1993, Not Guilty: The Case in Defence of Men, William Morrow
+Thomas D, 1993, Not Guilty: The Case in Defence of Men, William Morrow and Company, USA

 Page | 46

 Hopefully this inquiry will result in recognizing the points we have made and if any changes are to be made they will not be counterproductive to encouraging equal time and input of both parents in their children's lives.